Closing the gap in K‑Ca‑Ar geochronology with TIMS/ZEPTONA

 This project was made possible by support from the National Collaborative Research Infrastructure Strategy (NCRIS) through AuScope.
 Acknowledging AuScope and NCRIS helps us demonstrate the value of shared research infrastructure, ensuring continued support and resources for the research community.

 If you helped deliver this project or have benefited from its outputs, please credit AuScope so we can include your work in our impact reporting.
-For examples of acknowledgment, please visit our ‘Acknowledge AuScope’ page.
+For examples of acknowledgement, please visit our ‘Acknowledge AuScope’ page.

 We’d love to see your work—please tag us on social media using: